artefactual/atom-docs/user-manual/access-content/browse.rst

    unit.
 This will be indicated, and can be quickly removed, via the :term:`filter tag` with the name of the unit at the top of the search/browse results page.
-You can continue to apply further facets and fliters as desired to narrow your results within the selected archival unit.
+You can continue to apply further facets and filters as desired to narrow your results within the selected archival unit.

 .. _browse-hierarchy-list: